-My paper ‘Thinking together: What makes Communities of Practice work?’ became an instant classic, and is continuously one of the most read and most cited papers in Human Relations.
+My paper ‘Thinking together: What makes Communities of Practice work?’ became an instant classic, and is continuously one of the most read papers in Human Relations.
 Another paper ‘Understanding intuition: The case for two forms of intuition’ is one of the most read articles in Management Learning.
-To date, I have written 25 journal papers, two books, 12 book chapters, and about 100 conference papers and recently co-edited the Handbook of Research Methods on Creativity.
-I serve on the editorial board of Management Learning and of Academy of Management Learning & Education.
+To date, I have written 30+ journal papers, three books, 15 book chapters, and about 100 conference papers, and recently co-edited the Handbook of Research Methods on Creativity.
+I serve on the editorial boards of Management Learning and of Academy of Management Learning & Education.

-Over the last two and half years, I delivered a series of talks on Human Mind vs. AI in New York, London, Dubai, Abu Dhabi, Muscat, Lausanne, Birmingham, and Budapest, as well as a TEDx talk.
+Over the two and half years before the pandemic, I delivered 20 keynote and public talks on Human Mind and AI in New York, London, Dubai, Abu Dhabi, Muscat, Lausanne, Birmingham, and Budapest, as well as a TEDx talk.
 My most recent talk in London is available from my YouTube channel.
 Based on my 20+ years of research, consultancy and teaching, I argue that in the areas requiring original thinking, extraordinary achievements will come from smart people being supported by smart technology.

 My Google Scholar page